rashrasa/rover/README.md

 These are specific components which are needed for the functioning of this application.

-### Global Tick
+### App (Event Loop + Window + World)

 - Owns world state, window + rendering context, renderer
 - Advances the world
 - Triggers renders
 - Propogates inputs into physics

+#### Renderer

+- Part of "App"
+- Iterates over data provided by the world and renders it

-### World System
+### World

-- Materials, properties
-- Collision state
-- Weather events and their state
-- Camera position
-- Entities
+- Stores materials, properties, meshes, textures, entities
-- Atmosphere
+- Physics logic
-- Specialized physics "functions" to be called in the step function
+- Provides data for rendering

-#### World Generator
+#### Terrain Generator

-- Creates an entire world from a single seed
+- Creates world terrain from a 64 bit value

-### Rendering Engine

-- Renders visuals based on world state, atmosphere, camera position
-- Renders fog, storms

 ### Input Event System